ejbest/k8lb-example/README.md

 #### Bonus Items
 ##### Bonus #1 How to configure to maximize availability?
 This could be an on-prem or cloud environment; and could serve a series of Web Servers that would autoscale for performance.
 For example; scaling based on 50% CPU load would be with a similar below command. <pre>
-kubectl autoscale deployment alpine-deployment --cpu-percent=50 --min=1 --max=10
+kubectl autoscale deployment alpine-deployment --cpu-percent=50 --min=1 --max=10 -n tempnamespace2
 </pre>
 ##### Bonus #2 What loads would this spinup be able at loads would this spinup be able to handle?
 This would primarily be a webserver but could be privately configured and non-web facing for application or other related processing.
 There could be other solutions for listening and processing from API or SAAS solutions.